 Assisted learning systems

-Machine learning systems highlight patterns in sensor data.
+Machine learning systems complete predictive analytics and highlight patterns in sensor data.
 Technicians match auto generated insights with events on the factory floor and choose patterns that need to be identified.
 Machine learning models are not machine specific and can be deployed across the factory.
 In this model there is no need for model maintenance work so engineers and data scientists do not need to be employed.
 Most currently sold predictive maintenance solutions fall under this category.

 Future of industrial analytics and actually any operational system.
 A fully autonomous system making real-time decisions, monitored only when anomalies take place.
 Infrequent audits could be conducted by humans to ensure safe&sound operation and understand how autonomous system could be further improved.
 This is very rare in practice yet in 20 years, any other approach will probably seem quite arcane.